jonathansharman/najan/src/introduction.md

 This book describes the major phonological, orthographic, syntactic, and semantic properties of Najan, my first and only conlang.
-Najan is an *a priori*, analytic, isolating conlang with mostly phonemic orthography, unambiguous context-free syntax, and features from first-order logic.
+Najan is an *a priori*, analytic, isolating conlang featuring mostly phonemic orthography, an unambiguous context-free grammar, and pronoun binding and quantification rules inspired by first-order logic.
+The Najan name for Najan is <naj>kʊv naj vɪx</naj> [kʰʊv näʒ vɪɾ̥ʰ].

 I have no formal linguistic training, so the language is not very naturalistic or elaborate as far as conlangs go.
-Nevertheless, it's been a joy to work on, and I'm happy with how it has evolved and excited to share it with others.
+Nevertheless, it's been a joy to work on, and I'm happy with how it has evolved and am excited to share it with others.

 *Soli Deo gloria.*